Repertoi-e/light-std/README.md

 - Always provide a default constructor (implicit or by "T() = default")
 - Every data member should have the same access control (everything should be public or private or protected)
 - No user defined copy/move constructors
-- No virtual or overriden functions
+- No virtual or overridden functions
 - No throwing of exceptions, anywhere

 Most of the requirements above are to clasify the type as POD.
 Templated containers and functions in this library assert that the type is POD.
 If your type doesn't classify as POD (has bit fields, non-default but parameterless constructor or is a subclass with extended members) you can declare it explictly with `DECLARE_IS_POD(type, true)`
 >Declaring your type as POD explictly means you are sure the type CAN be TREATED as POD without bugs.

-### "Every data member should have the same access control" (in order to qualify the type as POD)
+### "Every data member should have the same access control"
-This also provides freedom saves frustration of your type having a limited API.
+Preference thing, getters/setters that do nothing are garbage and should not exist tho.
 > If you really want private members I suggest you prefix them with _.

 ### "No user defined copy/move constructors":